opardo/website/content/home/experience.md

   date_start = "2017-07-01"
   date_end = "2018-07-01"
   description = """
-  I explored our users' behavior by...

-  * Examining their fixed expenses and the amount of additional money they tend to spend, on a monthly basis.
-  * Comparing their current debt versus their trends in income and expenses.
-  * Analyzing the interest rates that people have accepted or rejected when personal loans have been offered to them.

-  And the impact...

-  * Increased the number of investments after automating targeted offers to people who have enough money to cover their projected expenses.
+  * Increased the number of investments after automating targeted offers.
+I achieved this, fitting PySpark models that estimate monthly expenses for each of our users.
-  * Improved our customer's personal finances by suggesting personalized actions given their current situation, but also their future one, if they keep doing what they have been doing.
+  * Improved our clients’ present and future finances by suggesting personalized actions given their current balance and trend.
-  * Optimized the bank's profit by estimating the maximum interest rate a given customer is willing to pay for a personal loan.
+  * Maximized the bank’s profit by estimating the maximum interest rate a given customer is willing to pay for a personal loan, using random forests.
 """

 [[experience]]